 Meet our charities

-We have now selected six charities to benefit equally from our Text Santa appeal.
+In 2013 we selected six charities to benefit equally from our Text Santa appeal.

-Age UK has been selected again, having been one of the 2012 beneficiaries of Text Santa.
+Age UK were selected again, having been one of the 2012 beneficiaries of Text Santa.
 Age UK helps millions of people every year.
 No one should have to spend later life cold, lonely or in poverty - so Age UK provides vital information, advice and practical services to end needless suffering for older people.